Diabetic Ketoacidosis (DKA) and Hyperosmolar Hyperglycaemic State (HHS) – Emergency management in children

 Dehydration assessment

-Includes assessment of BP, pulse rate and volume, perfusion (capillary refill time, skin colour, mentation), mucous membranes and tissue turgor.
+Includes assessment of blood pressure (BP), pulse rate and volume, perfusion (capillary refill time, skin colour, mentation), mucous membranes and tissue turgor.
 Volume deficit is difficult to assess accurately in DKA, particularly in the young child.

 Alert